PEXANE2/azure-docs.tr-tr/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>AÇIKLAMA

-Yerel ağ bağlantısı testlerini çalıştırın.
+Yerel ağ bağlantısı testlerini çalıştırır.

 ### <a name="examples"></a>ÖRNEKLER